indicates a term originated by Jack Martin Leith.

 Generative

-Having the intention or result of generating value.
+Geared toward generating value or the creation of value generators.
 Seeking to create that which improves people’s lives and makes the world a better place.
 World-enriching.
-There are two levels of generative action.
-Level 1 is concerned with generating value for others (“give a man/woman a fish”).
-Level 2 is concerned with creating that which generates value for others (“teach a man/woman to fish”).
+There are two main levels of generative action.
+Level 1 is action aimed at generating value for others (let someone have a go on your bike).
+Level 2 is action aimed at creating that which generates value for others, again and again (let them keep your bike).
+See also Degenerative.

 Holistic

 A credible definition of holism must itself be holistic, but the limitations of language make this impossible.
-Contrast with Reductionism.
-See also Wholeness.
-View the article What does holistic mean?
+Holistic is the converse of reductionist.
+See also Reductionism; Wholeness.
+Read the article What does holistic mean?

 Imagination, creative